 Description: The name refers to what has been Monghisio since 1663, but the dialect has always recognised it as “Munghis”, which means “elevated land” or also “Mount of the shells”, one of the many soils rich in fossils around Vinchio.
 This particular pedological conformation favours the cultivation of Sauvignon, a well-known international vine, which has found in some areas of Monferrato the ideal habitat for the production of quality wines.

-Harvest: end of August, beginning of September, the grapes are hand harve-sted in little crates in order to preserve their integrity until they arrived at the winery, and is carried out in the early morning hours, when temperatures are still moderate and allow the preservation of the typical aromas of the grapes.
+Harvest: From the end of August, beginning of September, the grapes are harvested in little crates in order to preserve their integrity until they arrive at the winery, and they are carried out in the early morning hours, when temperatures are still moderate and allow the preservation of the typical aromas of the grapes.

-Ageing: from October to April there is a succession of bâtonnage operations on noble lees in order to exalt to the maximum the very complex aromatic profile of the grape.
-Then the wine remains in the bottle for 3 months prior to be released.
+Ageing: From October to April there is a succession of bâtonnage operations on noble lees in order to exalt to the maximum the very complex aromatic profile of the grape.
+Then, the wine remains in the bottle for 3 months prior to being released.

 Pairings: cured meats, minestrone, white meats, or even a typical finanziera, mature cheeses.